ieeebitmesra/IEEE-Megaproject/README.md

 For doubts regarding pull requests ping your project coordinators.

 # Note
-Make sure that your README file is complete and up to date with details asked to mention - **Team Details, Domain of your project, Idea, Achievement, and How to run**.
+Make sure that your README file is complete and up to date with details asked to mention - **Team Details, Domain of your project, Idea, Achievements thus far, and How to execute your code sample**.
 These are the mandatory details that you need to mention, you can add more if you want.